-Clear Lake, Iowa, is a name that comes from a natural spring in Cerro Gordo County.
-The area is well-known for fishing activities, but there are many top things to do in Clear Lake for everyone.
-What you can do ranges from water activities to exploring around town and getting stuck into great outdoor expeditions.
+Clear Lake, Iowa, is a name that comes from a natural spring in Cerro Gordo County in Iowa.
+The area is well-known for fishing activities, but there are many top things to do in Clear Lake that cater to all travelers.

 There are tons of fun things and engaging activities you can do in Clear Lake, Iowa.
 If you are looking for the best vacation spot in the Midwest this coming summer, choose Clear Lake.

-- Best & Fun Things to do in Clear Lake, Iowa
+- Things to do in Clear Lake, Iowa

 - 1. Clear Lake State Park